masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

 wire_example-upload
 ```

-{#user-content-compiler-and-linker-flags}

 ### Compiler and Linker Flags

 The default compiler and linker flags should be fine for most projects.
-If you required specific compiler/linker flags, use the following options to change them:
+If you required specific
+compiler/linker flags, use the following options to change them:

 |--------------------------|--------------------|
 | **Name**                 | **Description**    |